The must-see places to visit in the U.S. during your lifetime.

 If you stand still on the “international orange”-colored, 1.7-mile long, art deco suspension bridge connecting San Francisco and Marin County when it’s windy, you can feel it sway a bit.
-The majestic Golden Gate Bridge was built to withstand high winds and earthquakes, and its power is palpable as you take in the San Francisco skyline and bay islands from its edge.
-In afternoons and mornings, the red towers poke out from mystical, thick fog below.
+The majestic Golden Gate Bridge set the global standard for suspension-bridge design when it was built to withstand high winds and earthquakes.
+This bridge’s power is palpable as you take in the San Francisco skyline and bay islands from its edge.
+In afternoons and mornings, the red towers poke out from the mystical, thick fog below.

 INSIDER TIPIt takes about 45 minutes to an hour to cross the entire bridge, so plan your day accordingly.